 In order to deploy IN in a PSTN or ISDN network, the exchanges or at least some of the exchanges have to be upgraded to support IN.
 The call control system in the exchanges is upgraded to support service switching functions (SSF) for IN services triggering.
-The IN specifications also describe how the

-SSF functions relate to call control, so they mention the call control function that also resides in the exchanges.
+The triggering is a way of matching calls to pre-set criteria and asking guidance from a centralized server when the criteria match.
+The IN specifications also describe how the SSF functions relate to call control, so they mention the call control function that also resides in the exchanges.